 Social Media: Set up relevant social media sites.
 The usual suspects are Facebook, Twitter, LinkedIn, Google +, YouTube and sometimes Pinterest.
 And please, I’m begging you, don’t just set them up and expect people to engage with you.
 This is called content marketing for a reason.
 You have to consistently put out content on your social media channels.

 Email Marketing: Set up an account with an email service provider such as Drip.
 This is one of the biggest mistakes “old school” companies are making.
-They are sitting on a gold mine of emails and not doing anything with it.
-(Click this link to learn how to mine gold with email marketing)
+They are sitting on a goldmine of emails and not doing anything with it.
+(Click this link to learn how to mine gold with email marketing or this link to learn how Email Marketing Automation is the Backbone of Digital.)

 Second Step: Consistently deliver valuable content to your target market.